-- This cycle can only be executed in the FUNCTION MODE MILL machining mode. - Cycle 271 is DEF-active, which means that it becomes active as soon as it is defined in the NC program. - The machining data entered in Cycle 271 are valid for Cycles 272 to 274.
+- This cycle can be executed only in the FUNCTION MODE MILL machining mode. - Cycle 271 is DEF-active, which means that it becomes active as soon as it is defined in the NC program. - The machining data entered in Cycle 271 are valid for Cycles 272 to 274.